 What education you’ll need: The education you need depends on your state.
 Some states require you to complete a certification program and earn a license.
 Other states allow dental assistants to train on the job.
 Even if your state doesn’t require licensure, you can still take an exam and apply for certification.
 Earning a certification can make you stand out to employers and boost your career.
 You can apply for certification through the Dental Assisting National Board (DANB) by either completing a certification program or by demonstrating on-the-job training and experience.

-What else you should know: Dental assistant roles are predicted to grow by 7% by 2029, according to the BLS.
+What else you should know: Dental assistant roles are predicted to grow by 8.4% through 2031, according to the BLS.

 What you’ll do: As an environmental scientist, you’ll monitor and record environmental conditions and use the data you collect to protect the environment and public health.